plewis/plewis.github.io/phylogenetics/lab-bamm.md

     addBAMMshifts(best, cex=2)
     ```

-This single best (according to posterior probability) shift scenario shows a gradual cooling in speciation rate from root to tip, but (as you can tell from commenting out the addBAMMshifts command and seeing no change) there are no core shifts in this configuration.
+Your results will likely vary, but my single best (according to posterior probability) shift scenario showed a gradual cooling in speciation rate from root to tip, but (as you can tell from commenting out the addBAMMshifts command and seeing no change) there are (likely) no core shifts in this configuration.

 ## What to turn in

 Choose _Knit to HTML_ from the _Knit_ dropdown at the top of your BAMM.Rmd window.
 This will generate a BAMM.html file in your directory.
 Please send that file to Zach for your lab participation points for today.
+Also send Zach the final plot with the heatmap for your single best shift senario.